-E-learning Is Here to Stay: What It Is and What That Means For You
+E-learning Is Here to Stay: What That Means For You

 Ever since we all abruptly pivoted to online instruction at the onset of the pandemic, conversations around e-learning have been front and center.
 Some of these conversations have been nuanced takes on the pedagogical adjustments necessary to maximize the utility of new learning delivery methods and the future implications of technologies as they evolve.
 Other conversations have been less productive, focusing on a “traditional v e-learning” binary framework.
 Very few of these discussions have stopped to clearly define their central term: what, exactly, is e-learning?
 Through clearly defining e-learning, educators can map a course towards improving learner outcomes in a way that speaks to their unique needs.